The Baal Shem Tov, or Besht — the founder of Chasidism —

 Every step you take...

-Make a pledge for tikkun olam Can you think of one thing, however small, that you have the power to change, before the next season changes?
-Some way to lessen your personal impact on global climate change?
+Can you think of one thing, however small, that you have the power to change, before the next season changes?
 What's your next step to make your prayers and hopes for this Earth a reality?
-A suggestion: pick something very specific instead of (or as well as) something more general, like some of the examples below.
+A suggestion: pick something very specific instead of (or as well as) something more general, like some of the examples you can read below.

-Here's a kavanah you can say, from neohasid's prayer for voting: "May I merit to do good deeds and repair the world with all my actions, and with the act of [your pledge] which I pledge to do today on behalf of all living beings and in remembrance of the covenant of Noah's waters:"
+Here's a kavanah you can say, from neohasid's prayer for voting: "May I merit to do good deeds and repair the world with all my actions, and with the act of [your pledge], which I pledge to do today on behalf of all living beings and in remembrance of the covenant of Noah's waters."

 More importantly, find someone to share your pledge with (a chevruta, a partner in holy learning).
 Maybe they can share one with you.
 Make a date a few months from now to check in about how you've completed your pledge.
 And when you've done that, make a new pledge!